Azure/aks-engine/docs/topics/azure-stack.md

 ### Upgrade from private-preview Kubernetes cluster with Windows nodes

-There is no official support for private-preview Kubernetes cluster with Windows nodes created with aks-engine v0.43.1 to upgrade with aks-engine v0.55.0.
-Users are encouraged to deploy new Kubernetes cluster with Windows nodes with the latest aks-engine version.
+There is no official support for private-preview Kubernetes cluster with Windows nodes created with AKS Engine v0.43.1 to upgrade with AKS Engine v0.55.0.
+Users are encouraged to deploy new Kubernetes cluster with Windows nodes with the latest AKS Engine version.

 ## Frequently Asked Questions